tokuhirom/JKML/README.md

 JKML is parser library for JKML.
 JKML is yet another markup language.

+__This module is alpha state.
+Any API will change without notice.__

 ## What's difference between JSON?

 JKML extends following features:

 - Raw strings
 - Comments

+These features are very useful for writing test data.

 # JKML and encoding